477447/magic-ABB-Card-VISA-Credit-Card/README.md

      withdrew ]
                                     [ 2500.00 USD from my accounts We need to find a way to return this amount my account!

+     [ received an
+      ABB Card VISA
+      credit card and
+      a bank employee
+      fraudulently
+      withdrew ]

+                                          [ 2500.00 USD from my accounts We need to find a way to return this amount my account! ]